In case you've been living in a really nice air-conditioned home under the shade of a giant tree and haven't noticed, it's really hot right now.

 3. If you can access ice, use it.

 Put some in your arm sleeves or in a bandanna around your neck or under your cap.
 It'll help reduce your body temperature quicker and slow down your heart rate as well.

 4. Plan your run or outdoor activity near available sources of water - not just to drink but to jump in as well.
-"On Ultra Easy yesterday there were a few small creeks.
-I sat in each for at least five minutes and cooled off, soaking all clothes, especially headgear," Law said.

 5. Modify your expectations.
 If you push too hard, you'll be in serious trouble.
 Just accept that you need to go slower in extreme heat - your heart is working extra hard anyway, don't add to the load by trying to run at speeds you'd do in cool weather.
 You might be running or working out slower, you might not be going very far, but at least you're still out there, enjoying the weather safely and creating some great summer memories, which definitely beats staying in doing nothing (as attractive as that might sound sometimes).